dannyblackstock/iat344-film-blog/_posts/2015-04-13-final-project.markdown

 ![Scouting a location with Jake](/iat344-film-blog/assets/img/scouting-smaller.jpg)

-When we interviewed Jacob Freiburg, we had to switch between three different cameras, which unfortunately resulted in different looking footage from each.
+When we interviewed Jacob Freiberg, we had to switch between three different cameras, which unfortunately resulted in different looking footage from each.
 I colour corrected to the more bluish-green footage for the final submission in this course, which I will fix for the next iterations of the video.

 ![Jake interview shot 1](/iat344-film-blog/assets/img/jake-1.jpg)
 ![Jake interview shot 2](/iat344-film-blog/assets/img/jake-2.jpg)